Hoyasumii/avengers-endgame/README.md

 F.R.I.D.A.Y: Boss, wake up!

 [Steve tries to attack Thanos but is easily shielded away by the Mad Titan.
-Thor's attack on Thanos is blocke
+Thor's attack on Thanos is blocked